TOP THINGS TO DO IN GREENWICH LONDON 2024

 GREENWICH FOOT TUNNEL

 Once inside the tunnel, your senses are heightened as your eyes adjust to the low lighting and your ears pick up on every sound reverberating through the walls.
-As you walk further along this hidden passageway under the Thames, a feeling of awe washes over you as glimpses of light pierce through occasional windows, offering fleeting but captivating views of passing boats and shimmering water.

 QUEEN’S HOUSE